 Craigslist is the bare-bones way to buy a car.
 Ads are simple and straightforward.
 We like how there are plenty of results, but that can be a little overwhelming if you’re looking for a specific year, model and make of a car.

 However, if you want to find a used car for sale by a private owner, we think Craigslist is a great resource.
 Since the site’s listings are free, and there tend to be more used cars for sale by private owners than the other sites mentioned above.

-Bringing It Home: What You Need to Know About Shopping Online for a Car
+Summary: What You Need to Know About Shopping Online for a Used Car

 The sites we listed in this article all have their unique advantages and quirks:

-- Carvana: Well-designed website with car-buying perks, but a little more like a dealership and less like a classifieds site.
+Carvana: Well-designed website with car-buying perks and excellent photos, but a little more like a dealership and less like a classifieds site.

-- Autotrader: We liked how the ads included the Carfax report
+Autotrader: We liked how the ads included the Carfax report and zoomable photos.

 We think one of the most important things to keep in mind is that these car sites (aside from Carvana) serve as a way for you to narrow down choices of cars you want to look at.
-These aren’t intended to be the end-all way of finding a car, but, in our opinion, serve as a tool to narrow down a list of cars you’d like to own.
+These aren’t intended to be the end-all way of finding a car.